Clerx

 Some matters need immediate attention.
 Others can follow the normal consultation flow.

 A strong intake process helps distinguish between the two.
-It should be able to surface red flags like near-term deadlines, active litigation, recent arrests, family emergencies, time-sensitive filings, or other urgent developments.
+It should be able to surface red flags like near-term deadlines, active litigation, recent arrests, family emergencies, time-sensitive filings, immigration deadlines, or other urgent developments.
 Firms that miss urgency signals may provide a poor client experience and risk operational mistakes.

 Every intake call should lead somewhere.